YumiLy/NUIST/README.md

 # NUIST
-All small projects I made during undergraduate
+All small projects I made during undergraduate at Nanjing University of Information, Science & Technology.